Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial.md

 ![Actyx Pond schematic](/images/tutorials/chat-tutorial/actyx-pond-how-it-works.png)

-What is interesting about the Actyx Pond is that it **allows you to forget completely about how to synchronize state between nodes** in the swarm.
+What is interesting about Actyx Pond is that it **allows you to forget completely about how to synchronize state between nodes** in the swarm.
 This happens, for example, when one of the nodes goes offline for a while.
-As soon as it comes back up, the Actyx Pond automatically reconciles what happened between all the nodes while they were disconnected from each other.
+As soon as it comes back up, Actyx Pond automatically reconciles what happened between all the nodes while they were disconnected from each other.

 :::info Eventual consistency for a partition tolerant system Formally speaking, Actyx Pond provides eventual consistency for logic implemented on the partition tolerant ActyxOS.